Azure/azure-powershell/src/Storage/Storage.Management/help/Move-AzDataLakeGen2Item.md

 ```

 ## DESCRIPTION
-The **Move-AzDataLakeGen2Item** cmdlet moves a a file or folder to another a file or folder in same Storage account.
+The **Move-AzDataLakeGen2Item** cmdlet moves a a file or directory to another a file or directory in same Storage account.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
 This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES